Almond Milk Stovetop Rice Pudding

 - ¼ cup pure maple syrup

-- 1 tsp ground cinnamon (plus more for serving)
+- 1 teaspoon ground cinnamon (plus more for serving)

 Place all of the ingredients into a medium-sized saucepan and stir well to combine.